Seabrook, WA is a community located at Pacific Beach on the Washington State Coast. Photo credit: Michael Palermiti, courtesy of Seabrook

-I’ve been wanting to visit Seabrook, WA for the past 5 years.
+I’ve been wanting to visit Seabrook, Washington for the past 5 years.
 I first heard about it when I was working on a school auction and one of the families donated a week’s stay there.
 I immediately Googled it and thought it looked like a charming seaside community.
 Then, I realized that the name Seabrook kept coming up when people talked about their summer plans.

 Once we had kids, it seemed like all my Mommy friends had either just been to Seabrook or were planning a weekend getaway there.
 My family has recently explored Semiahmoo Resort & Spa and the San Juan Islands.
 So, when it came time to plan a trip with a few of our family friends, I instantly suggested Seabrook.
 Thankfully, we found a home that had plenty of room for 3 families with total of 5 kids ages 3 and under.

 Sharing a home with friends was a blast!
 The kids were able to play together morning, noon and night.
 We were also able to divide and conquer a lot more with the help of friends.
-Plus, ever excursion became a play date!
+Plus, every excursion became a play date!

-Seabrook’s Top 10 Activities for Families
+Top 10 Things To Do in Seabrook, WA for Families

 1. Pacific Beach